GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

       () => Colum(
           children: [
               Text('model.state'), // This part will rebuild
-              child, //This part will not rebuild
+              child, // This part will not rebuild
           ],
       ),
   ),